15 Street Photography Ideas

 You can do both.
-As long as you keep the authenticity of the moment intact I think there’s nothing wrong with asking someone permission to make a photo.
+As long as you keep the authenticity of the moment intact, I think there’s nothing wrong with asking someone for permission to make a photo.
 Or manipulating the shot by adjusting the background and/or giving posing directions.

-Key to this kind of street portraits is that it is a stranger you’re photographing, someone you just met on the street and who caught your eye for some reason.
+The key to this kind of street portrait is that it is a stranger you’re photographing, someone you just met on the street and who caught your eye for some reason.

 Outdoor versus Indoor

 I think the defining element in street photography is public space.
 And that includes indoor spaces like museums, malls, or the subway.
-But it does not include private space like offices or houses.
+But it does not include private spaces like offices or houses.

 In my opinion, two aspects make a photo a street photograph.
 Number one is it should contain the humanity of the moment and number two, it is taken in a public space.